ibm-cloud-docs/Registry/registry_notices_container_builds.md

 # {{site.data.keyword.registryshort}} is deprecating container builds - act by 6 September 2021
 {: #registry_notices_container_builds}

 The container build capability of {{site.data.keyword.registrylong}} is deprecated and is being replaced by {{site.data.keyword.contdelivery_full}} capabilities.
-You must take action by 6 September 2021.
+You must act by 6 September 2021.
 {: shortdesc}

 The `ibmcloud cr build` command, which builds an image in {{site.data.keyword.cloud_notm}} and pushes it to [{{site.data.keyword.registrylong_notm}}](https://www.ibm.com/products/container-registry){: external}, is now deprecated.
-To build images and push them to {{site.data.keyword.registryshort}} from the command line, a tool like [Docker](https://docs.docker.com/engine/reference/commandline/cli/){: external} can be used instead.
+To build images and push them to {{site.data.keyword.registryshort}} from the command line, a tool like [Docker](https://docs.docker.com/reference/cli/docker/){: external} can be used instead.

 ## What you need to know about this change
 {: #registry_notices_container_builds_know}